Skip to content

 Overview

 ARA-290 (Cibinetide) is a synthetic, non-hematopoietic peptide engineered from the structure of erythropoietin (EPO).
 It selectively binds to the innate repair receptor (IRR) to modulate immune responses, reduce inflammation, and promote tissue healing without stimulating red blood cell production.
-By targeting specific inflammatory pathways, the ARA-290 peptide offers significant therapeutic potential for managing neuropathic pain, protecting transplanted tissues, and addressing complications associated with diabetes and sarcoidosis.
+By targeting specific inflammatory pathways, the ARA-290 (Cibinetide) peptide offers significant therapeutic potential for managing neuropathic pain, protecting transplanted tissues, and addressing complications associated with diabetes and sarcoidosis.

 Potential Benefits